fsam4/AM4-Bot/README.md

 - `•_•#1381` aka Emeritas _(since summer of 2021)_

 # Discussions
-> ⚠️ _This respitory will be archived in some months or a year.
+> ⚠️ _This repository will be archived in some months or a year.
 Starting new dicussions will not be possible after that_.

 If you have any questions about the bot, tool developing or the source code, you can ask them in the [Questions category](https://github.com/fsam4/AM4-Bot/discussions/categories/questions).
 I will answer questions occasionally.
 If you just want to leave feedback, share your thoughts, share your own tools or anything else, you can start a discussion in the [General category](https://github.com/fsam4/AM4-Bot/discussions/categories/general).
 Please stay in appropriate categories with your discussions and use appropriate language.